Thursday, June 1, 2023

 --efi-directory=/mnt -- it will install under /mnt/EFI/os_name (Microsoft/Debian/Ubuntu etc)

-grub-install --boot-directory=/mnt --efi-directory=/mnt --target=x86_64-efi
+grub-install --boot-directory=/mnt/linux/boot --efi-directory=/mnt/linux/boot/efi --target=x86_64-efi

 grub-mkconfig > /mnt/grub/grub.cfg